About this guide

-The Department monitors compliance through unannounced compliance visits, assessment and rating visits and through the investigation of serious incidents and complaints.
+The department monitors compliance through unannounced compliance visits, assessment and rating visits and the investigation of serious incidents and complaints.

 Compliance visits are generally unannounced and assess service compliance against the National Law and National Regulations.

-- that the safety, health or wellbeing of a child or children being educated and cared for by the service may have been compromised; or
+- that the safety, health or wellbeing of a child or children being educated and cared for by the service may have been compromised

 - of a contravention of the National Law or National Regulations.

-- interview of the approved provider, educator and any other person(s) directly involved in the alleged incident; and
+- interview of the approved provider, educator and any other person(s) directly involved in the alleged incident

 - collection of evidence from other relevant sources.

-Where there is serious and/or ongoing non-compliance with the National Quality Framework the Department may take compliance action against the approved provider and/or the family day care educator.
-There are a range of actions available to the Department to enable appropriate and proportionate responses to non-compliance in relation to family day care.
+Where there is serious and/or ongoing non-compliance with the National Quality Framework the department may take compliance action against the approved provider and/or the family daycare educator.
+There is a range of actions available to the department to enable appropriate and proportionate responses to non-compliance about family daycare.

-If a person has allegedly breached the National Law or National Regulations, the Department may enter into a written agreement where the person agrees to take certain action, or refrain from taking certain action, to comply with the National Law or National Regulations.
+If a person has allegedly breached the National Law or National Regulations, the department may enter into a written agreement where the person agrees to take a certain action, or refrain from taking a certain action, to comply with the National Law or National Regulations.

 A compliance direction is a written enforcement notice that directs an approved provider to take certain steps to comply with a provision of the National Regulations, within a specified timeframe.

-A compliance notice is a direction from the Department to the approved provider to take certain steps within a specified period of time to comply with the provision contained in the National Law and National Regulations.
+A compliance notice is a direction from the department to the approved provider to take certain steps within a specified period to comply with the provision contained in the National Law and National Regulations.
 It is an offence under the National Law to fail to comply with a compliance notice.

-- the approved provider or nominated supervisor is not compliant with the National Law or National Regulations; or
+- the approved provider or nominated supervisor is not compliant with the National Law or National Regulations

 - there is a risk to the safety, health or wellbeing of the children at the service.